certik/hermes2d/doc/src/tutorial.rst

 Let us consider again the equations of linear elasticity from Section \ref{sec:systems}, but now we will view them as a coupled PDE system.
-Our domain (Figure \ref{fig:bracket}) is a bracket loaded on its top edge and fixed to a wall:
+Our domain is a bracket loaded on its top edge and fixed to a wall:

 .. math::
     :nowrap: